 Here at MK3 we combine the strategy, creative, and production aspects of an agency with the video shooting, editing, and motion design capabilities of a production company.

-Last week MK3 had the privilege of filming an interview with two doctors from Africa who we’re recipients of UpToDates’s Global Health Initiative grant.
+Last week MK3 had the privilege of filming an interview with two doctors from Haiti who we’re recipients of UpToDates’s Global Health Initiative grant.